 “to participate actively in a social group” with the synonyms being: associate, fraternize, go out, hobnob, mingle, mix, step out

-Consider the difference in these two words.
+Consider the difference between these two words.
 It’s clear that the inquiring public isn’t all that concerned that you’re teaching appropriate societal knowledge to your children.

 That may be a bit harsh, but that is the underlying sentiment.
 And why is this such an important question in the minds of the interested non-homeschoolers?

-Why does the general public worry so much about the socialization of homeschoolers?
+Why does the general public worry so much about the socialization process of homeschoolers?

-The well-meaning (or not) general public is only aware of how they spent their childhood years in school.
-They’ve connected traditional education with socialization.
+The well-meaning (or not) the general public is only aware of how they spent their childhood years in school.
+They’ve connected traditional education with the typical process of socialization.

 What Is Socialization In Homeschooling?

 This form of family socialization is maintained throughout the homeschool experience.
-Homeschoolers learn acceptable social behavior, interaction and cooperation skills, and problem-solving tactics both in the home and through outside activities.
+Homeschoolers learn acceptable social behavior, interaction and cooperation skills, and problem-solving tactics both in the home and through outside activities with peer groups.

-In a school setting, socialization occurs in a standardized manner.
-Children learn to wait in line, ask permission to speak or move about, and follow directions as given, with very few personal freedoms within that framework.
+In a school setting, primary socialization occurs in a standardized manner.
+Young children learn to wait in line, ask permission to speak or move about, and follow directions as given, with very few personal freedoms within that framework.